AshwinIsTesting2/Octernships-Docs/README.md

-# Octernship Assignment - Docs
+Assignment - Docs
-This is an octernship assignment on Docs
+This is an  assignment on Docs